-Next weekend we are hosting our family for dinner in our backyard.
+Next weekend we are hosting some friends for dinner in our backyard.
 I chose a sunflower theme and thought it would be fun to stencil some napkins.
-Today I am sharing how to make a stencil with a glue gun.
+Today I am sharing how to make a sunflower stencil with a glue gun.
 I had never done this before and I loved it!

 Aren’t these wonderful?

 I absolutely love how these came out!
 And the best news is that the napkins cost about $2 each!
 They are 20% linen and 80% cotton.

 Making a stencil with a glue gun is not hard to do.
 There are just a few things you need to make sure you do to make it work.

 First off, don’t try to make a perfect stencil.
 As you can see from my stencil, it is far from perfect.
 But I love it that way!

 What You Need to Make a Stencil With a Glue Gun